arsh-vishen/arsh-vishen.github.io/index.md

 I'm passionate about combining data-driven decision making and customer empathy to create products that people love.

-I'm currently a product management intern at [CyberCube](https://cybcube.com/), where I help deliver cyber risk analytics software for the insurance industry.
+I'm currently a product manager at [Palo Alto Networks](https://www.paloaltonetworks.com/), where I help design and deliver products to protect our digital way of life.

 ## 🦕 What I've done before

-Previously, I was a data science intern at [Western Union](https://westernunion.com/), where I built ML algorithms to improve customer conversion.
-I have also interned as a private equity summer analyst at an SF-based search fund, where I was responsible for conducting industry research and financial analysis.
+Previously, I was a data scienctist intern at [PlayStation](https://www.playstation.com/en-us/), where I built ML models to predict sales of upcoming PS5 games.

 Outside of internships, I've delved into tackling interesting problems.
 I created [Saveior](https://saveior.com/), an alternative savings account solution for students and small businesses, and [HungerBot](https://scet.berkeley.edu/uc-berkeley-app-locates-food-pantries/0), a chatbot that connected food insecure community members to affordable food resources.